Trump administration pressures CDC to back detention of migrant children in border hotels amid coronavirus

 Holguin said the government’s public health case for the use of hotels is undermined by its often casual approach elsewhere.

 “They’re insisting they needed to use the hotels as means of controlling infection, but that’s inconsistent with everything the administration has done, like holding mass rallies,” he said.
-“Their public health rationale seems to be confined to people coming across border, whom Trump has never liked anyway.
-So they have hard time selling this as public health measure.”
+“Their public health rationale seems to be confined to people coming across the border, whom Trump has never liked anyway.
+So they have a hard time selling this as a public health measure.”

 The most recent enforcement statistics published by U.S. Customs and Border Protection show a significant increase in border crossings by underage migrants who arrive without an adult.
 CBP took 3,756 minors into custody along the Mexico border in September, the highest one-month total since July 2019, statistics show.